nanoframework/nanoframework.github.io/content/esp32/build_ESP32_libraries.md

 ## Setup projects for each library

-Create 3 directories, one for each project where ever you like called:-
+Create 3 directories, one for each library variant, wherever you like, called:-

 - Wroom32
 - Wroom32BLE
 - Wroom32V3

-If you only need 1 library for your project then just do the needed one.
+If you only need 1 library for your project then just create the needed one.

 Into each of the project directories copy the the blink project from the IDF:- c:\Esp32_tools\esp-idf-v3.3.5\example\get-started/blink/

-Now copy the *Sdkconfig* & *Copylibs.cmd* from the latest nf-interpreter repo.
+Now copy the *SDKCONFIG* & *Copylibs.cmd* from the latest nf-interpreter repo.
-There is a different version for each of the different libraries under target/targets\FreeRTOS_ESP32\ESP32_WROOM_32\IDF\Libraries.
+There is a different version for each of the different library variants under target/targets\FreeRTOS_ESP32\ESP32_WROOM_32\IDF\Libraries.

 As we are not able to configure all the FatFs parameters in the SDKCONFIG we need to update IDF version.